eecheve/eecheve/README.md

 ## 👋 Hi!
 My name is Emmanuel Echeverri.
 I have a Ph.D. in Chemistry Education, focused on the design and development of VR Learning Environments.
 I am interested in the development of educational XR projects, data visualization and 3D modelling and animation.
+I'm currently a postdoctoral reseach fellow at the University of Louisville at the Balabanoff CER Group.
 Find me on [LinkedIn](https://www.linkedin.com/in/emmanuel-echeverri-jimenez/)

 ## 👨‍🔬 Interests
 - Virtual Reality Learning Environments `Unity`, `Oculus Quest`, `Oculus Rift`